microsoft/pyright/docs/configuration.md

 **ignore** [array of paths, optional]: Paths of directories or files whose diagnostic output (errors and warnings) should be suppressed even if they are an included file or within the transitive closure of an included file.

+**strict** [array of paths, optional]: Paths of directories or files that should use “strict” analysis if they are included.
+This is the same as manually adding a “# pyright: strict” comment.
+In strict mode, all type-checking rules are enabled.

 **typeshedPath** [path, optional]: Path to a directory that contains typeshed type stub files.
 Pyright ships with an internal copy of some typeshed type stubs (those that cover the Python stdlib packages).
 If you want to use a full copy of the typeshed type stubs (including those for third-party packages), you can clone the [typeshed github repo](https://github.com/python/typeshed) to a local directory and reference the location with this path.

 **typingsPath** [path, optional]: Path to a directory that contains custom type stubs.
 Each package's type stub file(s) are expected to be in its own subdirectory.